LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 │   │   └── pull_request_template.md       <- Template for creating new pull requests.
 │   └── workflows               <- GitHub Actions workflows for CI/CD.
 │       └── black.yaml          <- Workflow for the Black code formatter.
+├── .devcontainer               <- Configurations for the VS Code Development Container.
+│   └── devcontainer.json       <- Configuration file for setting up the VS Code Development Container.
 ├── .gitignore                  <- Specifies intentionally untracked files to ignore.
 ├── .pre-commit-config.yaml     <- Configuration for pre-commit hooks to enforce coding style and checks.
 ├── .ruff_cache                 <- Cache directory for the Ruff tool.